-Problem Possible Cause and Solution L) CANNOT RESET THE OVERSPEED BRAKE RESET KNOB (HOIST HAS POWER) WARNING!
-WIRE ROPE MAY BE JAMMED.
-DO NOT OPERATE HOIST.
-DO NOT RESET THE OVERSPEED UNTIL: You have determined that there is enough wire rope to reach a safe landing surface.
+Problem Possible Cause and Solution L) Hoist will not Operate in the JDOWN Direction and the JDOWN Operation Button is RED The Overspeed Brake has been tripped.
+Determine which of the following conditions caused the Overspeed Brake to trip and correct the problem: Undersized wire rope or wire rope that is not recommended for use with this hoist (refer to the "Specifications" section on Page 13 for correct wire rope information).
+Over-lubricated wire rope, or incorrect grease used.
+Worn or damaged wire rope.
+There is no longer wire rope in the hoist because th wire rope was too short for the application.
+Worn sheave or other hoist components.
+Call your supervisor.
+Contact a certified Spider® service center for servicing and M) CANNOT RESET THE OVERSPEED BRAKE RESET KNOB (HOIST HAS POWER) warning! wire rope may be jammed.
+Do not operate hoist.
+Do not reset the overspeed until: You have determined that there is enough wire rope to reach a safe landing surface.
 You know that the wire rope is not jammed in the hoist.
-You know the reason that the overspeed has been tripped and there will be no danger when it is reset.
+You know the reason why the overspeed brake has been tripped and there will be no danger when it is reset.
 You have checked for and corrected the following situations: Undersized wire rope Worn parts Foreign contaminants that defeat traction, such as ice or lubricants.
 Improper use of the platform, such as overloading.
-Power the hoist up a few inches.
-Turn the overspeed reset knob engages.
-NOTE: Do NOT use a tool to reset the overspeed reset knob.
+Power the hoist up a few inches at the same time as you turn the Overspeed Brake Reset Knob clockwise until the reset knob engages.